alexmilowski/redis-aqi/docs/collect.md

 is the data for the time partition starting at 14:30:00 on 2020-09-02 and extending through the end of duration (i.e., 30 minutes till 15:00:00).

-It should be noted that the program makes no attempt to align the partitions nicely to hour or minute segments.
-It just partitions from the moment the program is started into the intervals requested.
-Thus, the time specified in the file name may be variable.
+It should be noted that output file names are aligned to the partitions you specify.
+For example, if you specify 30 minute periods of time, the collection program will store to names with minutes of '00' and '30' only.
+This may cause overwriting of collected data if the collection program is restarted.